COURSE PARTICIPANT HANDBOOK

 Participants Training Record

-Upon enrolment, participant’s details will be entered into the RTO database system.
+Upon enrolment, participant’s details will be entered into the RTO Student Management system.
 This process initiates the establishment of the participant’s individual file which is then used to record all future details pertaining to the client.

 The file is retained by FSA and management of the file will be in accordance with the RTO training records policy.
 FSA is committed to maintaining the accuracy, integrity and currency of all participant files, as well as ensuring appropriate security of all records to uphold confidentiality and protect Participant privacy.